-In this article, we will discuss the business card culture in Japan, how to exchange business cards, and things to avoid when giving or receiving them.
+This article will discuss the business card culture in Japan, how to exchange business cards, and things to avoid when giving or receiving them.

 Business Card Culture in Japan

 When meeting with a Japanese business partner for the first time, they will likely offer their business card to you before exchanging any pleasantries.
-This means the first impression you give to the other person will change greatly depending on how you handle the exchange.
+This means the first impression you give the other person will change significantly depending on how you handle the exchange.
 So let’s go on and take a look at the proper way of exchanging business cards in Japan.